inputlogic/vagrant/README.md

 installing all of the above as well as a projects package.json.

+#### golang/

+Simple Go installation with go tools etc. GOPATH is set to working directory (/vagrant) so installed packages can easily be explored and developed.

 #### python/

 TODO: Install Flask, Gunicorn, MongoDB and Supervisord.
 Handle pip dependencies.